AY2223S1-CS2103T-W10-4/tp/docs/UserGuide.md

 #### Listing all modules: `list module`

-Shows all the modules you have added.
+This command will show all the modules you have added.
 - Using the command without `-a` flag will show you only undone modules.
 - Using the command with `-a` flag will show you all modules, including those marked as done.